butfirstchai.com

 Jump to Recipe

-Gobi Kulcha—A traditional Indian unleavened flatbread generously filled with a spicy cauliflower mixture.
-Relish each bite as it comes hot off the tawa, perfectly complemented by creamy yogurt dips, curries, or tangy pickles.
+Gobi Kulcha-A traditional Indian unleavened flatbread generously filled with a spicy cauliflower mixture.
+Relish each bite as it comes hot off the tawa, perfectly complemented by creamy yoghurt dips, curries, or tangy pickles.

 gobi kulcha stacked

-This one is inspired by Shumaila’s blog, The Novice Housewife.
+This one is inspired by Shumaila's blog, The Novice Housewife.
 I love her Amritsari Kulcha stuffed with potato and paneer.
-I adapted her dough recipe by replacing some white flour with wheat flour and using the whole egg.
-It is like my Gobi Ka Paratha filling but with the addition of Fenugreek or methi leaves.
-Roasted and finished off with spreading ghee immediately out of the fire.
+I adapted her dough recipe by replacing some white flour with wheat flour and using a whole egg.
+It is like my Gobi Ka Paratha filling, but with the addition of Fenugreek or methi leaves.
+Roasted and finished off by spreading ghee immediately out of the fire.

 📝Variations